 Read More >

-If you live in an area with short, low gradient hills, this might be a place to begin your return to hiking once your pain begins to improve and you should gradually increase your distance from that point under the guidance of a Physical Therapist.
+If you live in an area with short, low-gradient hills, this might be a place to begin your return to hiking once your pain begins to improve, and you should gradually increase your distance from that point under the guidance of a Physical Therapist.

 If it is too painful to walk with Achilles Tendonitis, we recommend you refrain from running until you have settled your Achilles Tendon pain.
 Once it is pain-free walking, you can begin a gradual return to running.

-If the pain does not subside in this period, then we recommend reducing the speed or distance of the next run, but it is better to continue running even if it is a lot less than your normal levels than stopping altogether.
+If the pain does not subside in this period, we recommend reducing the speed or distance of the next run, but it is better to continue running even if it is much less than your normal levels than stopping altogether.

 There are some key considerations when running with Achilles Tendonitis to reduce the force and pressure placed on the Achilles Tendon.
-First, maintaining a high cadence of 171 steps per minute or more significant has been shown to reduce the forces placed on the Achilles Tendon.
+First, maintaining a high cadence of 171 steps per minute or more has been shown to reduce the forces placed on the Achilles Tendon.

 A high drop shortens the Achilles Tendon, so less pressure is placed on it.
 If you have a low-drop shoe, you could consider placing a heel wedge in your shoe, but we find that they move around and are uncomfortable when running.

-People commit a lot of time and effort into their preparation for a marathon and feel a lot of pressure to do it if they have a charity place so we often face the question in the clinic.
+People commit a lot of time and effort to preparing for a marathon and feel a lot of pressure to do it if they have a charity place, so we often face the question in the clinic.

 Related Article: Best Running Shoes for Achilles Tendonitis

-There is no impact involved when using the elliptical machine and it places less tension and force through the Achilles tendon than walking.
+No impact is involved when using the elliptical machine, and it places less tension and force through the Achilles tendon than walking.

 You can cycle with Achilles Tendonitis, but we would recommend considering the following to reduce the levels of force applied to the Achilles Tendon:

-Swimming is an excellent alternative to running, jumping or walking for cardiovascular exercise as there is no impact or tension placed on the Achilles Tendon.
+Swimming is one of the best forms of cardiovascular exercise for Achilles tendonitis, and it is an excellent alternative to running, jumping or walking as there is no impact or tension placed on the Achilles Tendon.

 Yes, you can deadlift when you have Achilles Tendonitis.
 If you have any discomfort in your Achilles tendon when deadlifting, consider wearing a heeled shoe or placing a heel raise inside your shoe to shorten the Achilles Tendon.
-Avoid deadlifting barefoot as it can put increased tension on the tendon.

-The Alfredson Protocol was developed using calf raise variations to cure plantar fasciitis.
+The Alfredson Protocol was developed using calf-raise variations to cure plantar fasciitis.
 Another protocol involves heavy, slow calf raises using the leg press machine.

 It is essential to ensure you have well-fitting boots; if they are too tight, they can rub off the retrocalcaneal bursa and cause bursitis.

-If you have pain walking a short distance, we wouldn’t recommend playing golf with Achilles Tendonitis.
+If you have pain walking a short distance, we don’t recommend playing golf with Achilles Tendonitis.
 However, if you can tolerate short distances, you could golf using a buggy or at least a trolley rather than carrying your golf bag.